pseudotensor/open-strawberry/README.md

 The project is in its initial stages to explore generation of reasoning traces for specific problems as proof of concept.

+Note that the demo prompt is beyond Haiku's reach but preliminary results for sonnet3.5, gpt-4o, and LLaMa 3.1 405b, show promise.

 ![img_1.png](img_1.png)

 ## Background